ARM-software/EndpointAI/Kernels/Research/Arm-2D/README.md

 - The library currently can only be used in the C environment.
 C++ support will be added later.
 - The library currently only supports two specific colours, i.e. **RGB565** and **RGB888**
 - Anti-aliasing algorithms haven't been implemented yet.
-- Rotation, Zooming (Stretching) algorithms haven't been implemented yet.
+- Zooming (Stretching) algorithms haven't been implemented yet.
 - Alpha-masking algorithms haven't been implemented yet.
 - The library currently only provides default software algorithms and a **[Helium](https://developer.arm.com/architectures/instruction-sets/simd-isas/helium) based acceleration library**.
   - Although planned, no hardware acceleration is implemented or supported for now.
   - Although planned and implemented, the [ACI (Arm Custom Instruction)](https://developer.arm.com/architectures/instruction-sets/custom-instructions) acceleration solutions are not open-source for now.
 Please contact local Arm FAE for details.
 - The provided example projects only run on [MPS2](https://developer.arm.com/tools-and-software/development-boards/fpga-prototyping-boards/mps2), [MPS3](https://developer.arm.com/tools-and-software/development-boards/fpga-prototyping-boards/mps3), [FVP](https://developer.arm.com/tools-and-software/open-source-software/arm-platforms-software/cortex-m-platforms-software) and some 3rd party development platforms, e.g. STM32F746G-Discovery.
   - Feel free to try the library on your own devices.
-The library depends on No specific peripherals.
+The library depends on No specific peripheral.
 - Example projects are based on MDK (one of the most popular development environments for Cortex-M processors ).